7 Tricks for Better Slow-Cooking in Your Crock Pot

-The beauty of using a slow cooker or crock pot is that it’s pretty darn simple.
-Prep your ingredients, add them to the slow cooker and press Start.
+The beauty of using a slow cooker or a Crock-Pot is that it's pretty darn simple.
+Prep your ingredients, add them to the slow cooker and press a button or two.

-Slow cookers are available in a range of sizes, from 1 quart to 8 1/2 quarts.
+Slow cookers are available in a range of sizes, from one quart to 8 1/2 quarts.
 Use the size cooker recommended in each recipe.
-This helps ensure that the slow cooker isn’t overflowing or underfilled, so that your meal can cook properly.
-Our slow-cooker recipes work best in a 5- to 6-quart slow cooker.
+This helps make certain that the slow cooker isn't overflowing or underfilled, and it will help ensure that your meal can cook properly.
+EatingWell slow-cooker recipes work best in a 5- to 6-quart slow cooker.

-To make sure your meal is finished in the time listed on your recipe, and to avoid potential food-safety hazards, don’t overfill your slow cooker.
-Most manufacturers recommend filling them no more than two-thirds full, but it differs among brands, so check your owner’s manual.
+To make sure your meal is finished in the time listed on your recipe, and to avoid potential food-safety hazards, don't overfill your slow cooker.
+Most manufacturers recommend filling the crocks inside a slow cooker no more than two-thirds full, but it differs among brands.
+Check your owner's manual.

 If you want to turn your slow cooker on first thing in the morning, a little planning goes a long way.

-• In the morning: Add ingredients to the cooker according to the recipe; reheat any sauce to a simmer before adding.
-If you won’t be home close to the end of the cooking time, make sure you have a slow cooker that can switch to the Warm setting when cooking is done.
+- In the morning: Add ingredients to the cooker according to the recipe; reheat any sauce to a simmer before adding.
+If you won't be home close to the end of the cooking time, make sure you have a slow cooker that can switch to a warming setting once cooking is complete.

-Tip 7) Make Sure You Have the Best crock pot
+7. Make Sure You Have the Best Slow Cooker

 You may have a 20-year-old slow cooker that still works great, but it's probably a basic cooker for which you need to time your cooking manually and be present to turn off.
 Older slow cookers are great when you'll be home, such as during the holidays, but on busy weeks, you need a machine that makes your life easier.